armbrustlab/marferret/README.md

 This Case Study shows how MarFERReT can be used to annotate unknown environmental sequences using the DIAMOND fast protein-alignment tool (Buchfink et al., 2015).
 In summary, a DIAMOND-formatted database is created from sequence data and NCBI Taxonomy information, and used to annotate unknown environmental reads.

 [Case Study 2](https://github.com/armbrustlab/marferret/blob/main/docs/Case_study_2.md)
-This Case Study provides an example on how to estimate the completeness of environmental transcriptome bins with taxonomic annotation (Case Study 1) and functional annotation with Pfam 34.0 (ref).
-The example shown here uses 'genus-level' annotations (or lower) for enhanced taxonomic specificity.
-In summary, the taxonomic and functional annotations are aggregated together and the percentage of lineage-specific core transcribed genes (CTGs) is determined for each genus-level environmental taxon bin.
+This Case Study provides an example on how to estimate the completeness of environmental transcriptome bins with taxonomic annotation (Case Study 1) and functional annotation with [Pfam 34.0](https://interpro-documentation.readthedocs.io/en/latest/databases.html#pfam) (now included as a part of the InterPro consortium).
+The example shown here uses 'species-level' annotations (or lower) for enhanced taxonomic specificity.
+In summary, the taxonomic and functional annotations are aggregated together and the percentage of lineage-specific core transcribed genes (CTGs) is determined for each species-level environmental taxon bin.

 ## Part C: Future MarFERReT releases

-MarFERReT was designed to be updated as new microbial eukaryote functional reference sequences are publicly released, with releases identified either through literature reviews, the JGI Genomes On Line Database (GOLD) or through user nominations via the ‘Issues’ request function on github.
+MarFERReT was designed to be updated as new microbial eukaryote functional reference sequences are publicly released, with releases identified either through literature reviews, the [JGI Genomes On Line Database](https://gold.jgi.doe.gov/) (GOLD) or through user nominations via the ‘Issues’ request function on this github repo ([link](https://github.com/armbrustlab/marferret/issues)).

-New sequences included in MarFERReT must fulfill four requirements: 1) the organism is a marine eukaryote, and preferably a protist, 2) the sequences have been quality-controlled and assembled as transcripts derived from transcriptomes and SATs, or as gene models derived from genomes and SAGs, 3) all sequences are publicly available on a stable repository with an accessible URL, and 4) the organisms should have an associated NCBI taxID at the most-specific taxonomic rank possible.
+New sequences included in MarFERReT must fulfill four requirements: 1) the organism is a marine eukaryote, and preferably a protist, 2) the sequences have been quality-controlled and assembled as transcripts derived from transcriptomes and SATs, or as gene models derived from genomes and SAGs, 3) all sequences are publicly available on a stable repository with an accessible URL, and 4) the organisms should have an associated [NCBI taxID](https://www.ncbi.nlm.nih.gov/taxonomy) at the most-specific taxonomic rank possible.

 Users will be able to submit requests for future inclusion through this github repository.